Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

     Actuator.T0.fllc                         = true

-As shown in the figures below, FLLC generally improves blade loading results while maintaining the agreement in turbine performance with OpenFAST.
+As shown in the figures below, FLLC generally improves the representation of the blade loading and maintains the good agreement in turbine performance metrics with OpenFAST.

 .. image:: ./calibration_images/FLLC_ALM_Openfast_Comparison.png
     :width: 100%